All Episodes

 That's what it was.

-What do you think the fellow officers were doing not responding?
+What do you think the fellow officers were doing, not responding?

-I can't it's inexplicable to me, also.
+It's inexplicable to me also.

-I don't I have no clue.
+I have no clue.

 I can't answer that question.